How to Set Up a Live Streaming Website in 11 Simple Steps [2025 Update]

 Choosing a platform is critical to putting a live-streaming video on your website.
 You need autonomy over your video content to fully own your live video streaming business rights.
 You must invest in a professional-grade live video streaming site or streaming platform.
 YouTube Live is the most popular and easy-to-use streaming video host for live events.

-Still, unfortunately, free and consumer-grade platforms like YouTube Live and Facebook Live pose severe limitations for live-streaming video.
+Still, unfortunately, free and consumer-grade platforms like YouTube Live and Facebook Live pose severe limitations for live-streaming videos.
 Those services are not meant for uploading live videos but for live streaming and managing video content.

 Another drawback is that these platforms aim for a more mainstream viewer base.
 That makes it harder to reach audiences most likely interested in the video content you create and turn them into a loyal viewer base.